 Farm work is intensive, and it’s especially arduous for solo laborers who spend long hours rearing animals or growing crops for minimal returns.
 Farmers working alone often have little access to high quality seeds and supplies, a lack of financing to expand, and limited training — frequently relying on knowledge learnt from the previous generation.

-A cooperative works by enabling individual farmers to overcome these barriers and operate as a collective agribusiness, and this approach is central to Heifer’s work helping people in rural areas overcome poverty and hunger.
+A cooperative works by enabling individual farmers to overcome these barriers and operate as a collective agribusiness, and this approach is central to Heifer’s work helping people in rural areas rise above poverty and hunger.
 Across our project areas, Heifer encourages individual farmers to form self-help groups to receive training on financing, loans and values like nutrition, gender equality, and improved animal and resource management.

 Sitting together and planning their futures in these groups builds social capital — a trust and shared sense of community between members.
 They’re no longer individual families struggling to sustain themselves on limited production; they’re a group, bonded by a feeling of belonging and a shared vision.